srcimon/screwbox/UNRELEASED-CHANGES.md

 ### 🧽 Cleanup & refactoring

-- Improved performance of perlin noise
+- Improved performance of Perlin and Fractal noise by a factor of 10
 - Replaced `MathUtil.createRandomUsingMultipleSeeds()` with `.combineSeeds()`

 ### 📦 Dependency updates